 The Scottish architect George Wittet was the architect of the monument.
 Its design is a combination of Hindu and Muslim architectural styles; the arch is of Muslim style while the decorations are of Hindu style.
 The monument is built from yellow basalt and reinforced concrete.
 The stone was locally obtained, and the perforated screens were brought from Gwalior.
 It has a large and rich arch with 26m height.
 The whole structure has a central dome of Gateway of India which is 83 feet long with 48 feet diameter and is decorated with intricate latticework.
 On each side of the arch, there are large halls that can hold 600 people.
-Opposite the gateway stands the statue of Shivaji, the king who used guerilla warfare to establish the Maratha empire, it the symbol of Maratha “pride and courage“.
+Opposite the gateway stands the statue of Shivaji, the king who used guerilla warfare to establish the Maratha empire, it the symbol of Maratha’s “pride and courage“.
 The other statue in the area is that of Swami Vivekananda.

-Built right next to the Taj Mahal Palace & Tower hotel, for British arriving for the first time to India, the gateway was a symbol of the “power and majesty” of the British empire.
-It cost about Rs 2 million to construct it and was borne by Imperial Government of India.
+Built right next to the Taj Mahal Palace & Tower hotel, for British arriving for the first time in India, the gateway was a symbol of the “power and majesty” of the British empire.
+It cost about Rs 2 million to construct it and was borne by the Imperial Government of India.
 Due to lack of funds, the approach road was never built so it stands at an angle to the road leading up to it.